4-Week T-Bill Calculator

 Are 4-week T-Bills exempt from state tax?

-Yes — like all U.S. Treasury securities, 4-week T-Bill earnings are exempt from state and local income taxes.
-You only pay federal income tax on the earnings.
-This makes them more attractive than CDs or savings accounts in high-tax states like California or New York.
+Yes, 4-week T-Bill earnings are exempt from state and local income taxes.
+You only pay federal tax on the interest earned.